Haritha-reddys/BasicInstitute/README.md

 Click to run (https://haritha-reddys.github.io/BasicInstitute/)

+# API are not hosted on https so you need to follow following things while login or sign up:

+1- Click the shield icon in the far right of the address bar.

+2- In the pop-up window, click "Load anyway" or "Load unsafe script".

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.